angel-mora/capstone-project/README.md

 # capstone-project
 Microverse front-end capstone project to show mastery skills using front-end tools.

+A conference registration website for a think tank focused on Low-Tech development.

 > HTML & CSS project made of 3 webpages using Bootstrap and SASS.

 You can find the inspiration for this website from [here](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015).